Dec 06, 2024

 What Is a Toe Hang Putter?

-What Is the Benefit of a Toe Hang Putter?
+Benefits of a Toe Hang Putter

 Face Balanced vs. Toe Hang Putters

-But why does this matter?
+Why does this distinction matter?

 Hosel